javed24/Inventory_Management/readme.md

 # Inventory Management Application

-This application works as a management system for an inventory or a shopping cart.
-It allows anonymous users the ability to shop from the store.
+This application allows anonymous users the ability to shop from an online store.
+Additionally, it allows the administrator to manage the inventory for the store.
 It's a web based application which is built using Java Server Pages (JSP).
 Some features of the application are:

 ### Inventory Manager